 The Palmerston North Māori Reserve Trust is an Ahu Whenua Trust constituted under Section 244 of Te Ture Whenua Māori Act 1993.

-The Trust is governed by a board of 9 Trustees, with Liz Mellish being the current Chairman.
-Trustees are elected by the beneficial owners.
-There are currently 1,138 beneficial owners with many other whānau through those beneficial owners.
-With total assets of over $142m as at 31 March 2022 the beneficial owners have been achieving a very good economic return from their assets.
+The Trust is governed by a board of 9 Manutaki (Trustees), with Liz Mellish being the current Amokura (Chairman).
+Manutaki are elected by the beneficial owners.
+There are currently 1,182 beneficial owners with many other whānau through those beneficial owners.
+With total assets of over $136m as at 31 March 2024 the beneficial owners have been achieving a very good economic return from their assets.

 The Trust currently owns a total of approximately 13 hectares of land in central Palmerston North.
 It also owns a property in Thorndon, Wellington.